limodou/uliweb/README.rst

 * Deployment

-  * Supports easy deployment on the GAE platform.
+  * Supports easy deployment on the GAE platform(but uliorm doesn't support datastore).
+  * Also support dotCloud, heroku, .etc.
   * Supports mod_wsgi, cgi, fast_cgi, scgi, uwsgi.

 * Development

   Provide a development server, and can be automatically reload when some module files are modified.

-* Misc.

-  Various demos are available for anyone interested in learning more about Uliweb.
-It includes all core codes and also all source code of uliwebproject , and some other demo codes, which can be used directly/freely as you wish.

 * static file serving support.

   Uliweb supports static file access directly, and it can also process HTTP_IF_MODIFIED_SINCE and return static file content in trunk.